The Case for Enterprises Moving to Cloud Data Warehouses

 Let’s take a closer look at all 3:

 Pay when you use: That’s what Cloud-based data warehouses offer.
 Data-intensive Enterprises such as e-commerce Sites, for example, are almost left with no choice today but to move operations to Cloud-based warehouses.
-To get these kinds of businesses’ data processes automated and thus agile, in a cost-effective manner is a big plus.
+Getting these kinds of businesses’ data processes automated and thus agile, in a cost-effective manner is a big plus.
 Enterprises pay when certain loads go up and downgrade accordingly.

 Move up or down: Moving from manual to automating a Cloud data warehouse, IT teams can not only prototype but also rapidly release the final version of new analytic modules.
 What it means is the IT team can fast-track new projects, maximizing an organization’s return on its Cloud investment.
 The ability that it retains of either being scaled up or down, depending on an Enterprises workload and the capacity to grow to an even petabytes scale makes the Cloud a better attraction.